ACCEPTING APPLICATIONS FOR FALL 2018 CLASS

 Thousand Oaks CERT classes are held at the Thousand Oaks Civic Arts Plaza at 2100 Thousand Oaks Blvd.
 Classes are scheduled 6:00-9:30PM on six consecutive Wednesdays.
 No prior experience is needed and the classes are open to Ventura County residents 18 years and older.
-The Spring 2018 class schedule is now accepting applications.
+The Spring 2018 class has closed.

 All classes are taught by trained emergency personnel, including firefighters with expertise in disaster management.
 CERT is provided free of charge within Ventura County to anyone 18 years of age or older.
 To see photos of CERT graduates in action, click here.
 For countywide CERT information, please visit the Ventura County Fire Department website.